ryman1/keeweb-wiki/FAQ.md

 ### Features
 Q: Will KeePass plugins be ever supported?
 A: No. They are not cross-platform and depend on KeePass libs.
-But I'm planning to support javascript plugins and CSS themes.

 Q: When my issue will be fixed?
 A: Please check the Milestone field for this issue.
 Possible values: